 For all information about the formation of our governing body members including membership of committees, please look at the tabs on the left and look at the terms of reference.
 This details their roles and responsibilities, when the committees were formed and when their terms of office come to an end.
 All governor information is updated during the autumn term as each meeting takes place.

-Mrs Claire Whitehouse - Chair of Governors, Chair of Learning and Achievement Committee
+Mr Nic Bouskill - Chair of Governors and Chair of Learning and Achievement Committee.
+Co-opted Governor.

 Miss Katie Adams - Staff Governor

 Miss Adams key actions are providing governors with information they need about standards across the curriculum and across the school, through liaising between staff and governors.

 Mrs Julie Ward - Co-opted Governor

 Mrs Ward is responsible for monitoring SMSC (Spiritual, Moral, Social and Cultural) and gathering the views from the children (pupil voice).
 She then feeds this information back into the learning and achievement committee to make sure the emotional needs of the pupils are met as well as their spiritual, moral, social and cultural needs.

 Mr Michael Little - Co-opted Governor Chair of the Resources Committee